peterhinch/micropython-epaper/README.md

  1. epaper.py The user interface to the display and flash memory
  2. epd.py Low level driver for the EPD (electrophoretic display)
  3. flash.py Low level driver for the flash memory
+ 4. panel.py Support for optional external power control (see below)

 Note that the flash drive will need to be formatted before first use: see the flash.py doc below.